 A focussed Literacy Session every day incorporating key teaching approaches such as shared and guided reading and VCOP (writing program)

-- Additional assistance to complement and support the classroom program with Reading Recovery as the recommended intervention program for Year One and structured small group Literacy Support from Prep to Grade three.
+- Additional assistance to complement and support the classroom program with structured small group Literacy Support from Prep to Grade three.

 Differentiated teaching and learning that caters to all levels of development in both Reading and Writing.

 Focussed Professional Development that provides teachers with the skills and understandings required for effective program implementation.
 Including the use of up to date teaching resources.

 Integrated IT resources and programs that are differentiated for all students.

 A consistent Whole School Approach to all Literacy Lessons.

 Regular on-going assessment of both reading and writing as outlined in the school’s Assessment Schedule.

 Development of strong home-school partnerships to assist Literacy development.

 In addition to classroom resources, Take-Home Reading and our range of Big Books, we have an extensive range of literature available to our students in our library.
 All students access our Library at least once a week.